-You do not have to file a claim form with Employer Health Programs if you receive services from a Network provider under the EHP Medical, Dental or Vision Plans.
-Network providers will file claims for you.
+You do not have to file a claim form with Employer Health Programs if you receive services from a Network or EHP Select Pediatric provider under the EHP Medical, Dental or Vision Plans.
+These providers will file claims for you.